sandalsoft/fpl-data-fetcher-inserter/README.md

 - Verify PostgreSQL is running
 - Check database credentials in `.env_example`
 - Ensure database and user exist

+**Schema Execution Errors**

+- Run `python validate_schema.py` to check for syntax issues
+- Ensure PostgreSQL functions use proper dollar-quote syntax
+- Check that all required tables and indexes are defined

 **API Request Failed**